sfreytag/friday-theme/_projects/install.md

 Open `_config.yml` and change the `title` and `name` fields to your settings.
 Copy your own avatar image to `/theme/img/avatar.jpg` - it helps if this image is square.

 Set a `baseurl` if needed.
-This lets you run your site under a folder like `/site` if need be.
+This lets you run your site under a folder like `/site` if need be:

+- **Jekyll 3.9 with GitHub pages**: you must set a baseurl to match your repository
+- **Jekyll 4.* with localhost or other hosts**: you must set baseurl to `""` and serve the site from the root of your domain

 ## Tweak the Data Files